 The Board does not have a formal orientation and education program for new directors.
 Upon joining the Board, each director is provided with an orientation package regarding the role of the Board, its committees and its directors, and the nature and operation of the Company's current and past business.
-They are also provided with a copy of the Audit Committee Charter, Compensation and Corporate Governance Committee Charter and Code of Business Conduct.
-The Board encourages directors to participate in continuing education opportunities in order to ensure that the directors may maintain or enhance their skills and abilities as directors, and maintain a current and thorough understanding of the Company's business.
+They are also provided with a copy of the Code of Business Conduct, Audit Committee Charter, Compensation and Corporate Governance Committee Charter.
+Technical, Environmental, Health Safety Charter, Blackout Policy and Whistleblower Policy.
+The Board encourages directors to participate in continuing education opportunities in order to ensure that the directors may maintain or enhance their skills and abilities as directors and to maintain a current and thorough understanding of the Company's business.